 I would recommend, though you can be brave and go without, is a pack of hole plugs.
 Not only that, but a large pack of hole plugs.
 Everybody makes mistakes and I promise that you will at some point poke a hole where you don’t want one.

 Beyond that though, one day you’ll want to change your drip irrigation system and you will need to plug a hole then anyway.
 If you want a great starter set for drip irrigation, there’s a free PDF in the library that tells you 9 pieces to get for a successful drip system.

 Drip Irrigation Tubing: From Laser Cut Tubing To Stakes

 Tubing and Hold Downs

-There is a specific type of 1/4″ tubing that is a soaker tubing.
-These come in two varieties, one that looks and feels just like a classic soaker hose and one that functions by soaking water out of laser cut slits.
+There is a specific type of 1/4″ tubing that is soaker tubing.
+These come in two varieties, one that looks and feels just like a classic soaker hose and a laser cut tubing that drips water out of slits.
 I prefer the laser cut tubing because it holds up well and works great.

 Drip Irrigation Watering Heads

 Drip watering systems allow for infinite customization.
 Your soil type will really determine the flow rate that you need at each drip emitter.
 If you have sandy soil, you’re going to want a higher flow rate and if you have clay soil, a lower flow rate.

 You should also consider the size of the plants that you are watering.
 Larger plants like shrubs and trees need more water and smaller plants need less water.
 Make sure that you account for the plant as well as the soil type.